geudde/attic-chest/pages/13.reference/01.porden/docs.md

 By Albion's shore their rapid way they steer'd,
 And Caledonia's ruder cliffs appear'd;
 Then by the rocky Orcades they past,
-And view'd, at distance, Norway's forests vast ;
+And view'd, at distance, Norway's forests vast;
 And soon they shiver'd in the icy breeze
 That swept the surface of the Arctic seas.
 17@